10 Most Common DOT Violations (and How to Make Sure You're Not One of Them)

 8. Insufficient Load Securement

 Cargo that isn't properly tied down is dangerous and illegal.
-The rules in Part 393 are specific about the number of tiedowns based on cargo length and weight.
+The rules under Part 393 (the FMCSA regulation covering vehicle parts and accessories, including cargo securement) are specific about the number of tiedowns based on cargo length and weight.
 Flatbed carriers: this is your #1 exposure area.

 9. Brake Hose/Tubing Chafed